Helperbird/website/src/pages/help/features/how-to-use-a-reading-guide-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Reading Guide
+featureDescription:
-featureDescription: Learn how to use Helperbird’s Reading Guide to keep your eyes on track while reading online.
+  Learn how to use Helperbird’s Reading Guide to keep your eyes on track while reading online.
 This guide shows you how to turn it on, customize its size, and even change its color to suit your reading style.
 date: 2022-03-02
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-use-the-reading-guide-feature-in-helperbird',
-  { tag: "how-to-use-the-reading-guide-feature-in-helperbird", title: "How to Use the Reading Guide Feature in Helperbird" }, { tag: "open-helperbird", title: "Open Helperbird" }, { tag: "find-the-reading-guide-option", title: "Find the Reading Guide Option" }, { tag: "turn-on-the-reading-guide", title: "Turn On the Reading Guide" }, { tag: "start-reading", title: "Start Reading" },
+      title: 'How to Use the Reading Guide Feature in Helperbird' },
-  { tag: "customizing-the-reading-guide", title: "Customizing the Reading Guide" }, { tag: "adjusting-the-height-of-the-guide", title: "Adjusting the Height of the Guide" }, { tag: "adjusting-the-width-of-the-guide", title: "Adjusting the Width of the Guide" }, { tag: "changing-the-color-of-the-guide", title: "Changing the Color of the Guide" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'find-the-reading-guide-option', title: 'Find the Reading Guide Option' }, { tag: 'turn-on-the-reading-guide', title: 'Turn On the Reading Guide' }, { tag: 'start-reading', title: 'Start Reading' }, { tag: 'customizing-the-reading-guide', title: 'Customizing the Reading Guide' }, { tag: 'adjusting-the-height-of-the-guide', title: 'Adjusting the Height of the Guide' }, { tag: 'adjusting-the-width-of-the-guide', title: 'Adjusting the Width of the Guide' }, { tag: 'changing-the-color-of-the-guide', title: 'Changing the Color of the Guide' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 url: help/how-to-use-a-reading-guide-on-any-website/
 permalink: help/how-to-use-a-reading-guide-on-any-website/
 ---

 The Reading Guide feature in Helperbird helps you focus on the text you're reading by adding a solid bar that follows your cursor.

 This can be especially helpful for users with dyslexia or anyone who wants to improve their reading focus online.

 ---

 ## How to Use the Reading Guide Feature in Helperbird

 ### 1. Open Helperbird